shivannis/xandr-docs-public/xandr-docs/articles/invest/credit-limit-overview.md

 ---
-title : Microsoft Invest - Credit Limit Overview description : Learn how to offer credit management to support an enhanced level of service while ensuring that all our partners are treated fairly. ms.date: 10/28/2023
+title: Microsoft Invest - Credit Limit Overview
+description: Learn how to offer credit management to support an enhanced level of service while ensuring that all our partners are treated fairly. ms.date: 10/28/2023
 ---